itucsdb1721/itucsdb15/docs/user/member1.rst

       :align: center
       :alt: 1

- A screenshot of the home page which shows the add button for Homemade Foods.
+ The figure which is above is a screenshot of the home page which shows the add button for Homemade Foods in the navigation bar.